mingislight/mingislight.github.io/about.md

 Welcome to mingislight.com.

 I work in Healthcare IT.
-Epic Population Health and Care Management Analytics.

-I am also growing as a computer scientist.
-Deep Learning and Large Language Models.

-This site is where I share my learning experience.
+This site is where I share my experience.
-Real-time project and Hands-on experience.

 I trust the right person will find this site at the right time.